 Best known for their cameo in the classic Christmas song, chestnuts are delicious when roasted over an open fire.
-But they’re also highly versatile, and can be made into flour, candied, deep-fried or pureed.
-They’re quite starchy when cooked, with a slightly sweet flavor—perfect for both sugary and savory dishes.
-We like adding chestnuts to holiday stuffing, blending them into velvety sauces, and folding them into decadent chocolate mousse.
-One of our favorite ways to prepare chestnuts is in creamy soups—their rich, earthy flavor perfectly complements porcini mushrooms and leeks.
-Get these recipes and more from Food & Wine’s guide to chestnuts.
+But they can also be turned into flour, candied, deep-fried or pureed.
+Chestnuts are quite starchy when cooked, with a slightly sweet flavor—perfect for both sweet and savory dishes.
+Here, all of our best recipes featuring chestnuts.

 The season for local chestnuts begins in the fall.